jzeyl/Ear-Measures/README.md

 0_input.R Import coordinatesThe inputs are a set of fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
 The input/output scripts have a function to search for all the files and subfolders to find the all files of that type

+Importing the coordinates and running the calculation scripts:
+> Import, calculate and export MASTER.R

+Calculation files:

 > 1_Tympanic membrane area, EC object coltip 2nd position.R - calculations of tympanic membrane area
-> 5_3D planes of best fit and angles between.R

 > 2_Footplate area.R - calculation of footplate area

->3_Cochlear aqueduct area.R - calculation of cochlear aqueduct area
+> 3_Cochlear aqueduct area.R - calculation of cochlear aqueduct area

 > 4_Round window area.R - calculation of round window area

->
-4.R - calculations on cochlear aqueduct

-5.R -calculations of 3D plane of best fit for tympanic membrane and columella footplate
+> 5_3D planes of best fit and angles between.R

-6.R -linear distance calculations

-7.R - calculating angles between tympanic membrane perimeter and umbo, between 3D planes

-8.R - plotting the wireframe diagrams, including the stl files

-9.R - outputting the csv files to a specified path, with ID label
+> 6_Euclid_dist to plane_ EC length_ col length.R

+> 7_Plotting the shortest distance from point to plane

+> 8_7_TM angles and EC_col angle

+Plotting the planes and coordinates as a wireframe diagram:

+> plotearauto.R

+Combining all measurements and exporting as csv:

+> outputs